 On its own, an incandescent or halogen light bulb produces the purest, most natural form of artificial lighting.
 We suggest using incandescent or halogen bulbs throughout the day + night if you're after a greater sense of well-being.
 Also - unlike most harshly flickering LED or fluorescent bulbs - incandescents (and color-correct halogens like Chromalux®) will also be the healthiest type of light for your eyes!

-Light is a gift from nature, and we'd like to keep it as such.
-Choose better lighting and start unwinding a bit!
+Light is an absolutely fundamental part of life, and a beautiful, inspiring gift of nature.
+We'd like to keep it as such!
+Choose better, natural light bulbs and start unwinding a bit!

 Wishing you all the best in light and health!